Ten PhD students from universities across the UK joined us for the first time this week, to take up their 2019-21 Cumberland Lodge Fellowships.

-More than 200 applications were received for this year's scholarships, and the successful applicants were selected on the basis of their personal commitment to promoting social progress and working across academic disciplines, as well as for their academic excellence.
+More than 200 applications were received for this year's fellowships, and the successful applicants were selected on the basis of their personal commitment to promoting social progress and working across academic disciplines, as well as for their academic excellence.

 Social progress and interdisciplinary working

 Our Fellows have the chance to participate in our interdisciplinary conferences, expert consultations, panel debates and report launches.

 They gain experience of working collaboratively and networking with people from different academic disciplines, writing blog posts and newsletter articles for non-academic audiences, recording podcasts, public speaking, chairing panel discussions, and engaging in cross-sector discussions with people of all ages, backgrounds and perspectives, including prominent leaders and influencers.
 They also benefit from ongoing mentoring in public engagement and access to our extensive networks in academia and public life.

 Our aim is to nurture future leaders and change-makers, empowering them to promote progress towards more peaceful, open and inclusive societies, in their lives and careers, both inside and outside of academia.